hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 {:.grid}

 ##### Must Support - Choice of Identifiers
-A profile may support one or more than one identifier type and will include the supported identifier(s) in a profile by slicing the element and placing *Must Support* on each identifier slice.
+A profile may support one, none, or many identifier types.
+Supported identifier types are included in a profile by slicing the identifier element and placing *Must Support* on each identifier slice.
 In such cases:
-- AU Core Responders **SHALL** correctly populate the element with identifiers from *at least one* supported identifier type where an identifier of that type is known, or any known identifier when no supported identifier type is known.
+- AU Core Responders **SHALL** correctly populate the identifier element with identifiers from at least one supported identifier type where an identifier of that type is known, or any identifier type when an identifier is known but it is not one of the supported identifier types.
-- AU Core Requesters **SHALL** accept resources without error if the element is present and containing any identifier type allowed by the element definition.
+- AU Core Requesters **SHALL** accept resources without error if the identifier element is present and containing any identifier type allowed by the element definition.

 The table below provides a list of AU Core profile elements with one or more supported identifier types.